MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/item-property-can-t-be-read-at-run-time-error-393.md

 # 'Item' property can't be read at run time (Error 393)

-The [property](../../Glossary/vbe-glossary.md#property) is only available at[design time](../../Glossary/vbe-glossary.md#design-time).
+The [property](../../Glossary/vbe-glossary.md#property) is only available at [design time](../../Glossary/vbe-glossary.md#design-time).
 This error has the following cause and solution: